aws/aws-cdk/DESIGN_GUIDELINES.md

 We prefer the terminology used by the official AWS service documentation over new terminology, even if you think it's not ideal.
 It helps users diagnose issues and map the mental model of the construct to the service APIs, documentation and examples.
-For example don't be tempted to change SQS's **dataKeyReusePeriod** with **keyRotation** because it will be hard for people to diagnose problems.
+For example, don't be tempted to change SQS's **dataKeyReusePeriod** with **keyRotation** because it will be hard for people to diagnose problems.
 They won't be able to just search for “sqs dataKeyReuse” and find topics on it.

-> We can relax this guidelines when this is about generic terms (like `httpStatus` instead of `statusCode`).
+> We can relax this guideline when this is about generic terms (like `httpStatus` instead of `statusCode`).
 The important semantics to preserve are for *service features*: I wouldn't want to rename "lambda layers" to "lambda dependencies" just because it makes more sense because then users won't be